-Omolara Fatiregun is a doctoral candidate in education leadership at the Harvard Graduate School of Education, where she is also a Hollyhock Foundation Fellow.
+Omolara Fatiregun is a doctoral candidate in education leadership at the Harvard Graduate School of Education where she is also a Hollyhock Foundation Fellow.
 Omolara earned an A.B. in Sociology and African American Studies from Harvard College and an M.P.P. from Georgetown.
 Before returning to graduate school, Omolara was an executive working at the intersections of youth development, applied research, and philanthropy.
-Omolara served as deputy director overseeing research, evaluation, and performance improvement in DC’s juvenile justice agency to ensure that court-involved youth had access to high-quality education, workforce development, and behavioral health programs.
-As Vice President at the Milton S. Eisenhower Foundation and as Senior Fellow at the Annie E. Casey Foundation, Omolara partnered with school districts and leaders of child welfare and juvenile justice agencies to scale evidence-based programs to improve outcomes for vulnerable youth.
+Omolara served as Deputy Director overseeing research, evaluation, and performance improvement in DC’s juvenile justice agency to ensure that court-involved youth had access to high-quality education, workforce development, and behavioral health programs.
+As Vice President at the Milton S. Eisenhower Foundation and as a Senior Fellow at the Annie E. Casey Foundation, Omolara partnered with school districts and leaders of child welfare and juvenile justice agencies to scale evidence-based programs to improve outcomes for vulnerable youth.